Jackiebeaugard/spring-angular/README.md

   - A software design pattern that separates an application into three main logical components
     - Model: describes the data and its related logic
     - View: presentation of the data
-    - Controller: controls user interation
+    - Controller: controls user interaction
   - Examples
     - From our P12 Week 1 Spring MVC assignment: https://github.com/spring-guides/gs-validating-form-input
 ### API: Application Programming Interface